TechTweedie/techtweedie.github.io/content/posts/Backup Dataverse Development Environment/index.md

 ![](vid6.gif)

 ### Step 7: Lets edit our pipeline
+We now need to edit our pipeline, and start adding the actions to export our components from dataverse.
 ![](vid7.gif)

 ### Step 8
-We are going to set the name and some variables
+Next we are going to set the name and some variables to the below;

 ```yaml
 name: $(TeamProject)_$(BuildDefinitionName)_$(SourceBranchName)_$(Date:yyyyMMdd)$(Rev:.r)